alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_sre.md

 :::

 :::{important}
-All VM SKUs you want to deploy must have CPUs with the `x86_64` architecture.
+All VM SKUs you deploy must have CPUs with the `x86_64` architecture.

 - SKUs with a lower case 'p' in their name have the ARM architecture and should not be used.
 - See [here](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-naming-conventions) for a full naming convention explanation.